Argentina national football team: Uruguay

+Netherlands

+Considered by sports media to be two historically great teams, the Argentines and Dutch have developed an intense rivalry.
+They have met ten times in total, including six times during the World Cup.

+The two teams first met on 26 May 1974 in an international friendly, won by the Netherlands 4–1.
+Their most high-profile matchup occurred in the 1978 World Cup final which was won by Argentina.
+One of the most recent and intense meetings happened in the 2022 World Cup, a 2–2 draw where Argentina advanced on penalties, in what is known as the Battle of Lusail.

 Mexico

-Although the first official match between both nations came in the 1930 FIFA World Cup where Argentina beat Mexico 6–3 on group stage, the rivalry emerged during the late twentieth century, especially after the 1993 Copa América Final, where Argentina beat Mexico 2–1.
+Argentina has a minor rivalry with Mexico, which developed in the 1990s.
+The rivalry is considered one-sided as Argentines do not consider Mexico as rivals.
+Although the first official match between both nations came in the 1930 World Cup where Argentina beat Mexico 6–3 in the group stage, the rivalry emerged during the late twentieth century, especially after the 1993 Copa América final, where Argentina beat Mexico 2–1.
 That was the first time a non-CONMEBOL nation played in a Copa América final, and the first final played between both sides.

-The rivalry has continued in club competitions, where Argentine and Mexicans first met in 1968 Copa Interamericana.
-The rivalry between both nations at club level increased during the late 1990s, when Mexican clubs were invited to participate in Copa Libertadores, where they played memorable matches v Boca Juniors.
+The rivalry has continued in club competitions, where Argentina and Mexico first met in 1968 Copa Interamericana.
+The rivalry between both nations at club level increased during the late 1990s, when Mexican clubs were invited to participate in the Copa Libertadores, where they played memorable matches against Boca Juniors.

-During the 2022 FIFA World Cup held in Qatar, some Mexican and Argentine fans had a fight in Doha prior to the match between both sides, among great animosity.
+During the 2022 World Cup in Qatar, some Mexican and Argentine fans had a fight in Doha prior to the match between both sides, among great animosity.
 Both supporters fought again inside Lusail Stadium after the match that Argentina won 2–0, giving Argentina a chance to qualify and forcing Mexico to win against Saudi Arabia to qualify, which ended with Argentina and Poland qualifying and Mexico being eliminated alongside Saudi Arabia.

-Still, the sense of rivalry here is more keenly felt by Mexican supporters than Argentines, since Argentines do not consider Mexico as big of a rival as Brazil, Uruguay, Germany or England.
+This sense of rivalry is more keenly felt by Mexican supporters and media, since Argentines do not consider Mexico rivals like Brazil, Germany, Uruguay or England.

-Nigeria

-A minor rivalry developed from the 1990s between Argentina and Nigeria, based not on geographical proximity, long-term battles for honours or factors outside football, but due to the frequency of significant matches between them.
-This has included five World Cup group games, all won by Argentina by a single goal margin: 2–1 in 1994, 1–0 in 2002, 1–0 in 2010, 3–2 in 2014 and 2–1 in 2018.
-The fixture is the most common in the competition's history involving an African nation, and has occurred in five of the six tournaments for which Nigeria has qualified.
-The sides also met in the 1995 King Fahd Cup (the predecessor to the Confederations Cup) as champions of their respective continents, drawing 0–0.

-Below full international level, their Olympic teams also faced off in the gold medal match in 1996 (3–2 to Nigeria), and 2008 (1–0 to Argentina).
-The final of the 2005 FIFA World Youth Championship was also played between them; both Argentina goals in their 2–1 win were scored by Lionel Messi, who would go on to find the net for the senior team in the 2014 and 2018 World Cup fixtures.

-The sense of rivalry is more keenly felt on the Nigerian side, as Argentina has won almost all of their encounters, so they do not consider Nigeria as big of a rival as Brazil, England or Germany, in contrast to the West Africans who remain keen to finally overcome a more illustrious foe.